GaetanLepage/phd-manuscript/sections/4_active_ssl/4_results/0_index.typ

 For each step, the audio signal received by the agent is fed to the #acr("SSL") network to collect the estimated #doa spectrum $hat(o)_t$.
 The oracle spectrum $o_t$ also gets saved for further comparisons.
 Also, the absolute positions of the agent and the relative source locations are saved at every step.
-Finally, the relative movements of the robot are recorded in order to later perform the map shifting operation.
+Finally, the robot's relative movements are recorded to perform the map shifting operation later.
-// BEFORE: Local #doa maps have not yet been generated, but all the necessary information for their creation has been made available.
-At this point, local #doa maps have not been generated, but all the necessary information for their creation is available.
+Local #doa maps have not been generated at this point, but all the necessary information for their creation is available.
 This choice allows for experimenting with the relevant hyperparameters, such as the #fov $L$ and pixel resolution $p$.

 === Performance Study